liamwhite/Derpibooru-dl/README.md

 - You need to have Python version **2.6 or 2.7** installed first.
 [You can download it here.
 ](https://www.python.org/download/)
 - Then you need pip installed.
 [See here for the docs](http://pip.readthedocs.org/en/latest/installing.html).
-- Then in your command line, do `pip install mechanize derpibooru`.
+- Then in your command line, do `pip install mechanize derpybooru`.
 - Read the configuration section for the next steps.

 ### Configuration and running for all versions